-Accountindicates which account the line will post to.
+Accountindicates which account a line will post to.
 If necessary, subaccount fields appear and must be completed.

 Debitcolumn and credit amounts under

-Tracking Codesif applicable.
+Divisionif applicable.
 Frequently they are not for journal entries.
-(These fields do not appear unless tax codes and tracking codes have been defined under Settings.
+(These fields do not appear unless tax codes and divisions have been defined under Settings.

 Because debits and credits must balance for all journal entries, Manager calculates the difference between their sums as inputs are made.
-The difference shows in red to the right of the totals.
-A red zero indicates a balanced transaction:
+The difference shows in a temporary

 Order of lines can be changed by dragging the arrow symbols to their left.
 Lines can be deleted by clicking X to their right.